Last updated on Mar 01, 2023

 How much does a ghostwriter cost?

 An experienced ghostwriter costs between $40,000 and $70,000 for a full book-length project (not a proposal).
 Pricing per project depends on the ghostwriter’s experience level and the genre of your book.
-Based on 2021 data from Reedsy, ghostwriters charge upwards of 30 cents a word to write memoirs, while manuscripts for children’s fiction can see a rate as low as 24 cents a word.
+Based on 2021 data from Reedsy, ghostwriters charge upwards of 30 cents a word to write memoirs, while rates for fiction can range can start as low as 24 cents a word.

 Nonfiction will tend to land on the higher end of this spectrum, due to its demand for research and factual accuracy — all of which will eat into a ghostwriter's day.
 And even within a single genre, costs can vary enormously.
 Relatively inexperienced ghostwriters may ask for $20k-30k to write a memoir, while ghosts with more than a few years under their belt are likely to charge within the $40k-60k range.